Accedia/aws-workshop/Day5-IAM_and_SERVERLESS/readme.md

 Delete the following resources:

 1. REST API in the API Gateway
-2. Two lambda functions
-3. The lambda functions roles
+2. The lambda functions lab-<your-name>-get-users and lab-<your-name>-upload-file
-4. The policy lab-<your-name>-s3-putObject in IAM Policies
+3. The policy lab-<your-name>-s3-putObject in IAM Policies
-5. The roles lab-<your-name>-get-users-role and lab-<your-name>-upload-file-role in IAM Roles
+4. The roles lab-<your-name>-get-users-role and lab-<your-name>-upload-file-role in IAM Roles
-6. The log groups /aws/lambda/lab-<your-name>-get-users and /aws/lambda/lab-<your-name>-upload-file in CloudWatch Log groups
+5. The log groups /aws/lambda/lab-<your-name>-get-users and /aws/lambda/lab-<your-name>-upload-file in CloudWatch Log groups